tolauwae/phd-thesis/src/multiverse/multiverse.typ

 //morestring=[b]` % Interpolation strings.
 //}

-The color dial application works as follows, the robot has a color sensor that can detect the color of objects.
+The color dial application works as follows; the robot has a color sensor that can detect the color of objects.
 Depending on the color seen by the sensor, a single motor will move the needle on the dial to the location indicating the color seen by the sensor.
-We built the dial using LEGO Mindstorms components~@ferreira24:open as shown on the left of @fig:robot.
+We built the dial using LEGO Mindstorms components~@ferreira24:open as shown on the left of @fig.robot.
 //The example is written in AssemblyScript using the reversible primitives introduced by the MIO debugger to the WARDuino virtual machine.
-The right-hand side of @fig:robot shows the infinite loop that controls the robot, written in AssemblyScript.
+The right-hand side of @fig.robot shows the infinite loop that controls the robot, written in AssemblyScript.
 In this loop, the robot will continually read sensor values from the color sensor.
 While doing so it will move the needle of the dial to the correct position indicating the current color seen by the sensor.
 The needle is only moved if the color sensor sees a value different from what the dial is currently indicating.
 The relative amount that the needle needs to move is calculated by taking the difference between the current color the needle is pointing at and the new color.